sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Test Data Management](https://cloud.google.com/solutions/devops/devops-tech-test-data-management)*

-The following practices can improve the **Security quality**:
+This excerpt from to the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) indicates that the following practices can improve the **Security quality**:

-- **Get InfoSec involved in software design**.
-When a project design begins, a security review can be added as a gating factor for releasing the design to the development stage.
-This change might require developer training.
-- **Develop security-approved tools**.
-Providing developers with preapproved libraries and tools that include input from the InfoSec team can help standardize developer code.
-Using standard code will simplify InfoSec team to review the code.
-Standard code allows automated testing to check that developer are using preapproved libraries.
-This can also help scale the input and influence from InfoSec, because that team is typically understaffed compared to developers and testers.
-- **Develop automated testing** Building security tests into the automated testing process means that code can be continuously tested at scale without requiring a manual review.
-Automated testing does require you to design and develop automated security tests, both initially and as an on-going effort as new security tests are identified.
-This is another opportunity to scale the input from the InfoSec team.
+>- **Conduct security reviews**.
+  Conduct a security review for all major features while ensuring that the security review process doesn't slow down development.
+>- **Build preapproved code**.
+  Have the InfoSec team build preapproved, easy-to-consume libraries, packages, toolchains, and processes for developers and IT operations to use in their work.
+>- **Integrate security review into every phase**.
+  Integrate InfoSec into the daily work of the entire software delivery lifecycle.
+  This includes having the InfoSec team provide input during the design of the application, attending software demos, and providing feedback during demos.
+>- **Test for security**.
+  Test security requirements as a part of the automated testing process including areas where preapproved code should be used.
+>- **Invite InfoSec to demos**.
+  If you include the InfoSec team in your application demos, they can spot security-related weaknesses early, which gives the team ample time to fix.

 *Learn more about [Security Quality](https://cloud.google.com/solutions/devops/devops-tech-shifting-left-on-security)*